-HOSPITALIZATION: Our doctors generally admit their patients to Reading Health System.
+HOSPITALIZATION: Our doctors generally admit their patients to Tower Health.
 If it is necessary for you to be hospitalized, one of our medical secretaries will make arrangements for your admission.

-INSURANCE: We participate with Medicare, Blue Shield, Berkshire Health Plan, Core Source and many HMO’s and vision plans.
+INSURANCE: Consult our website for a comprehensive list of insurance carriers with whom we participate.
 We will file claims for insured services that fall under one of these insurance programs.
 The payment will come directly to Eye Consultants of Pennsylvania and you should receive an explanation of benefits from your insurance company.
 If you are not a member of one of the insurance programs with whom we participate, payment in full is expected at the time of office service.
 Surgical procedures will be billed to all carriers.
 All non-covered services, co-payments and deductibles must be paid at the time of service.